Nivratti/retinaface_ncnn/README.md

 Retinaface face detector in cpp and python using ncnn

 Features:
- * You can select retinaface R50 model for face detection
+ * Added support to select retinaface R50 model for face detection in python

 ## Build retinaface ncnn cpp